 - Where can I get more information?

-Sulfacetamide ophthalmic is used to treat bacterial infections of the eyes.
+Sulfacetamide ophthalmic (for use in the eyes) is used to treat bacterial infections of the eyes.

-Sulfacetamide ophthalmic may also be used for purposes other than those listed in this medication guide.
+Sulfacetamide ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sulfacetamide ophthalmic?